-It seems like a strange question (especially from a photographer who co-founded an online platform for photographers), but who or what is a photographer anyway?
+It seems like a strange question, but who or what is a photographer anyway?

 There was a time when people would ask me what I do, and I would reply unhesitatingly “I’m a photographer”.
-I knew those words conjured images of a professional with at least two cameras dangling from shoulder or neck, who owned a selection of lenses and carried a bag stuffed full of film.
+I knew those words conjured images of a professional with at least two cameras dangling from shoulder or neck, toting a bag stuffed full of lenses and film.

 Professional photographers were the people you hired to take pictures of news, portraits and weddings, etc. They were photographers not just because they understood the language of light and composition, but because they knew how to navigate the technical requirements of correctly exposing film.
-There was no Photoshop and the only post processing possible was in the dark room or lab.
-The margin for error was small (sometimes less than an f-stop when shooting slide).
+Before Photoshop, post processing took place in the dark room or lab.
+The margin for error was small (sometimes less than an f-stop when shooting slide film).

 I’m describing photography as it was practiced, give or take some technical advances, since its invention by Niepce and Daguerre in the first part of the 19th century.